The Cheapest Car Insurance Companies for New Drivers in 2025

 1. See if you’re eligible to be covered under a parent’s policy.
 It’s often cheaper and easier for new teenage drivers to be added to a parent’s policy rather than getting their own coverage.

-2. Research coverage types.
+2. Determine how much coverage you need.
 Most states require liability insurance, but you should also look into additional coverages to make sure you’re fully protected.
-This can include collision coverage to pay for damage you cause your own vehicle and comprehensive coverage to pay for damage caused by vandalism, animals, weather, or other “non-collision events.”
+This can include collision coverage to pay for damage to your own vehicle and comprehensive coverage to pay for damage caused by vandalism, animals, weather, or other “non-collision events.”
 Often, a full-coverage policy is a good choice, even though you’ll pay higher rates for the extra protection.

 Compare Rates from America’s Top Insurers